heppocogne/Qiewer/README.md

 # Update plan (no more than a plan)
 - Version compatibility
-   - Add version tag to .qiewerconfig
+   - ~~Add version tag to .qiewerconfig~~ Done
-- Add tool bar and following icons
+- Add tool bar and following icons (not work in progress)
    - File (load image from files electer)
    - Reload
    - Fit to window